GLCNI/ObolNetwork-client-scripts/README.md

 *Bia is the current Testnet iteration, which is on Goerli Ethereum, I will be adding configurations for the following clients as the testnet progresses, will update with upcoming Testnets after BIA*

 **Execution:**
-Nethermind- complete
+Nethermind- complete/
-Besu- complete
+Besu- complete/
-Erigon
+Erigon- complete/
 **Consensus:**
 Teku
 Nimbus